davidkorff/IMSSync_App/FailureTests.md

 # UAT Test Scenarios

 ## Executive Summary
-This document outlines comprehensive UAT test scenarios for the RSG_Integration_2 application, focusing on built-in failure points and error validations.
+This document outlines comprehensive UAT test scenarios for the RSG Triton -> IMS Integration, focusing on built-in failure points and error validations.
 Each scenario includes the expected system response when validation fails.
 All Failures will be sent to Triton to be monitored by Triton's admin.

 ---